How To Cook Dumplings: The Ultimate Dumpling Guide

 If that method intimidates you, you can roll the dough out in sheets and cut it into circles with a wide-mouthed glass.

 Want a fool-proof dumpling wrapper without all the fuss?
-Grab our selection of pre-made dumpling wrappers.
+Grab our pre-made dumpling wrappers.
 They are delicious and require way less work!

 What Dipping Sauces Can I Use To Eat Dumplings With?

 There are all sorts of delicious sauces you can dip your dumplings into.
 Don’t be afraid to get experimental and come up with your own.